Protecting the community of Belgrave since 1926.

 Read more about Jack Montgomery on our 'Jack Montgomery Award' page

-Our judge this year is Glenda Wise.
-Read more about Glenda on our 'Judging' page
+Our judge this year is Antionette Blyth.
+Read more about Antoinette on our 'Judging' page

 This award is presented to the best traditional work of art in the show.
 It is open to any medium and honours Jack Montgomery.